memgraph/docs/docs/tutorials/graph-stream-processing-with-kafka.md

 Memgraph will do a series of checks, ensuring that defined topics and transformation procedures are correctly configured.
 If all checks pass successfully, you can **Start the stream**.
-Once you start the stream, you will no longer be able to change any of the configuration settings, just the transformation module.
+Once you start the stream, you will no longer be able to change configuration settings, just the transformation module.

 The stream status changes to **Running**, and data is ingested into Memgraph.
 You can see the number of nodes and relationships rising as the data keeps